samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

 > 1. Connect an EC2 Instance much like the one set up before.
 Name it `eng110_name_db`.

-> 2. For the security group rules, add Type `Custom TCP` and for port put in `27017`.
+> 2. For the security group rules, for SSH, select `My IP`.
+Then add Type `Custom TCP` and for port put in `27017`.
 Under `Source`, fill in the ip for your app EC2 instance, and add /32 at the end.
 For example: `52.51.222.118/32`.
 Add a description that simply says `app ip`.

 > 3. Remember to use the correct key.